BY SOFO ARCHON

 Most of us, going through the hustles and bustles of life, tend to forget some basic things about ourselves that are of utmost importance to living a life of joy and fulfillment.
 Forgetting them leaves us worried, sad and empty.
 By remembering them, we can immensely change the way we live.

-Here are 3 fundamental things about yourself that you should make sure to never forget:
+Below are three such things that that you should make sure to never forget.

 Every week I send out a newsletter (or two) with mind-expanding articles for readers.
 Subscribe to get them delivered right to your inbox for free.
 Your information is protected and I never spam.